intercity/chef-repo/README.md

 And the Vagrant server should boot and these recipes should run on your Vagrant instance.

+In the default Vagrantfile.sample, we added port local port `8080` to forward to port `80` on your Vagrant virtual machine so you can test your Rails apps by going to `http://localhost:8080/`.

 If you want to debug something in the cookbooks or modify the node attributes you can run: